Will AI Replace Paralegals? The Honest, Data-Backed Answer

 - The employment data says reshaped, not replaced: BLS projects little or no change in paralegal jobs from 2024 to 2034, with 39,300 openings a year.

-- The winning paralegal moves up the stack: from doing the task to verifying, judging, and owning the output.
-Firms should redraw the AI-versus-human line and reinvest the saved hours.
+- The winning paralegal moves up the stack deliberately: from doing the task to verifying, judging, and owning the output.
+Firms should redraw the AI-versus-human line, design the apprenticeship they used to get for free, and reinvest the saved hours into it.

 - The 10 types of legal work and how AI handles each